RTEMS/rtems-docs/posix_users/clock.rst

 Directives
 ==========

 This section details the clock manager's directives.
 A subsection is dedicated to each of this manager's directives and describes the calling sequence, related constants, usage, and status codes.

+.. _clock_gettime:

 clock_gettime - Obtain Time of Day
 ----------------------------------